D3XX3R/starred/README.md

 - [megadose/OnionSearch](https://github.com/megadose/OnionSearch) – OnionSearch is a script that scrapes urls on different .onion search engines.
 - [megadose/holehe](https://github.com/megadose/holehe) – holehe allows you to check if the mail is used on different sites like twitter, instagram and will retrieve information on sites with the forgotten password function.
 - [megadose/toutatis](https://github.com/megadose/toutatis) – Toutatis is a tool that allows you to extract information from instagrams accounts such as e-mails, phone numbers and more
-- [mem0ai/mem0](https://github.com/mem0ai/mem0) – Universal memory layer for AI Agents; Announcing OpenMemory MCP - local and secure memory management.
+- [mem0ai/mem0](https://github.com/mem0ai/mem0) – Universal memory layer for AI Agents
 - [mhdzumair/mediaflow-proxy](https://github.com/mhdzumair/mediaflow-proxy) – A high-performance proxy server for streaming media, supporting HTTP(S), HLS, and MPEG-DASH with real-time DRM decryption.
 - [mikf/gallery-dl](https://github.com/mikf/gallery-dl) – Command-line program to download image galleries and collections from several image hosting sites
 - [mmattDonk/Twitch-Discord-Relay-Bot](https://github.com/mmattDonk/Twitch-Discord-Relay-Bot) – 🏓 A bot that relays Twitch Chat and a Discord Channel between each other.